LukaHarambasic/harambasic.de/content/posts/my-nerd-path.md

 #bottom { background: url("/container-bottom.png") no-repeat; }
 ```

-At this time every website had this glossy well-known Web 2.0 button.
+Another recognizable feature of websites at this time was this glossy, well-known Web 2.0 button.
 I used masks in GIMP the first time to achieve this.
-It was quite some fun to rebuild this in Figma, which is the third generation of graphic tools I use.
+It was quite some fun to rebuild this in Figma, which is the third generation of graphic tools I use to create websites.

 ![Glossy Web 2.0 button with the text: Click Me](/posts/my-nerd-path/glossy_button.svg)

 ## 3. Hosting my own websites

 The next logical step was to build an entire website from scratch.
 For that, I needed some hosting, and everybody around me used [bplaced.net](https://bplaced.net) as they had a decent free tier.
-But, with this, I still didn't know how to handle a web space.
-I remember when a strange, I got to know over the Homepage-Baukasten forum, showed me via Skype & TeamView how to use my web space.
-He showed me [FileZilla](https://filezilla-project.org/).
-Quickly I got annoyed by manually uploading my changes.
-For that I wanted to speed up my process hence I installed a plugin in [Notepad++](https://notepad-plus-plus.org/downloads/) to directly edit files on the server.
+But, with this, I still didn't know how to handle a webspace.
+I remember when a strange person, I got to know over the Homepage-Baukasten forum, showed me how to use my webspace via Skype & TeamView.
+He also showed me [FileZilla](https://filezilla-project.org/) to upload my files.
+Quickly, I got annoyed by this manual step.
+Naturally, I wanted to speed up my process so I installed a plugin in [Notepad++](https://notepad-plus-plus.org/downloads/) to directly edit files on the server.
 I didn't know that you shouldn't change something directly in production without testing, but it was convenient.

-At this time I started to look more into PHP, as I was lazy!
+At this time I started to look more into [PHP](https://www.php.net/), as I was lazy!
 I just didn't wanted to update my header and footer for every page when I change something, e.g. add a new link to the menu. ["Don't repeat yourself" (DRY)](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) wasn't something I was aware of, but it was already part fo my philosophy.

 ```php
 <?php include ("./header.php"); ?>